Invariant Gaussian fields on homogeneous spaces: explicit constructions and mean nodal volume: Invariant fields on homogeneous spaces: general theory and decomposition theorems

-It is immediate from the definition that a state of $G$ is a bounded function on $G$ ; thus the $K$-bi-invariant states of $G$ form a convex subset $\mathcal{C}$ of the vector space $L^\infty(G)$ of bounded functions.
-Viewing $L^\infty(G)$ as the dual of the space $L^1(G)$ of integrable functions (here we assume a Haar measure is fixed on the $\m$ automatically unimodular $\m$ group $G$), and equipping it with the weak topology, $\mathcal{C}$ appears as a relatively compact, convex subset of $L^\infty(G)$ because of Alaoglu's theorem. \\
+We now assume that the group $G$ is unimodular and equip it with a bi-invariant Haar measure.
+We can then view $L^\infty(G)$ as the dual of the space $L^1(G)$ of integrable functions and equip it with the weak topology; because of Alaoglu's theorem, the set $\mathcal{C}$ of states of $G$ then appears as a relatively compact, convex subset of $L^\infty(G)$.